 And with the ever-increasing volume of online advertising to which we are all subject – a trend that’s only likely to accelerate in 2022 and beyond – it’s clear that websites have only a matter of seconds or less in which to engage the attention of their visitors.

-The use of large, above-the-fold “hero” sections (see 2. above) on your Home or key internal pages is one way of addressing this problem.
+The use of large, above-the-fold “hero” sections on your pages is one way of addressing this problem.

-The great advantage of the hero section is that it’s immediately visible to the visitor, without scrolling, and is therefore ideally suited to the display of your core headline message.
+The hero section is the first thing users see on your website, and it is ideally suited to display your core mission.

-Traditionally, the hero section has been used to display a large, eye-catching image, but with the trends towards the use of more whitespace and large fonts (see 5. and 2. above) it’s likely that more and more hero sections will focus on compelling text headlines, with or without supporting images, as a way of creating immediate visitor engagement.
+Traditionally, the hero section has been used to display a large, eye-catching image.
+However, with recent design trends towards the use of more whitespace and large fonts, it’s likely that hero sections will focus more on compelling text headlines.

 9. Use a Mobile-Friendly Design